Mrityunjay243/dollar_bot/CONTRIBUTING.md

 # Contributing to Expense Management Bot

-Follow the set of guidelines below to contribute to MyDollarBot!
+Follow the set of guidelines below to contribute to Expense Management Bot!

 ## Code of Conduct